dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

 .. note::

-  Our pre-trained models reproduce results from "Temporal Segment Networks" [2]_ , "Non-local Neural Networks" [3]_ .
+  Our pre-trained models reproduce results from "Temporal Segment Networks (TSN)" [2]_ , "Inflated 3D Networks (I3D)" [3]_ , "Non-local Neural Networks" [4]_ .
 Please check the reference paper for further information.

   ``InceptionV3`` is trained and evaluated with input size of 299x299.

   ``Clip Length`` is the number of frames within an input clip. ``32 (64/2)`` means we use 32 frames, but actually the frames are formed by randomly selecting 64 consecutive frames from the video and then skipping every other frame.
-This strategy is widely adopted to reduce computation.
+This strategy is widely adopted to reduce computation and memory cost.

 .. table::
     :widths: 40 8 8 8 10 8 8 10